hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/conversations_and_dialogues/402_vi_x_shri_priya_nath_sinha.md

 powers are very quickly developed when they practice religion.
-The other day Swami Saradananda showed me a letter written by one of his Western disciples, describing the spiritual powers highly developed in the writer through the Sâdhanâs practiced for only four months.
+The other day Swami Saradananda showed me a letter written by one of his Western disciples, describing the spiritual powers highly developed in the writer through the Sādhanās practiced for only four months.

 Swamiji: So you see!
 Now you understand whether there are Brahmins in the West or not.
 You have Brahmins here also, but they are bringing the